 Strategy, quality improvement and planning are crucial to defining the University’s vision, direction and goals.
 This process facilitates decision making to enable the best allocation of resources to achieve USC’s vision.

-Specific strategies complementing the Strategic Plan will be set out in various top level plans, which will apply University-wide and drive resource allocations through the budget process.
-These top level plans are currently under development and are expected to be released mid-2016.
+Specific strategies complementing the Strategic Plan are set out in various top level plans, which will apply University-wide and drive resource allocations through the budget process.
+These top level plans are currently under development.

 Supporting strategies guide the University’s involvement in international activities and regional engagement.
 Operational plans for individual cost centres support initiatives outlined in both the strategic and top level plans.